bodom0015/selenium-test-harness/README.md

 ## Quick Setup
 * Download and install [Apache Maven 3](https://maven.apache.org/index.html)
 * Sign up for an account on the [Wolfram Development Platform](http://www.wolframcloud.com/)
-* Add a [credentials.properties](https://github.com/bodom0015/selenium-test-harness#credentials.properties) file with both valid and invalid test credentials.
+* Add a `credentials.properties` (described in more detail below) file with both valid and invalid test credentials
-  * Fore example, a finished `credentials.properties` file might look like this:
+  * For example, a finished `credentials.properties` file might look like this:
 ```ini
 test.user.valid.email=INSERT_REAL_WDP_LOGIN_EMAIL_HERE
 test.user.valid.password=INSERT_REAL_WDP_LOGIN_PASSWORD_HERE
 test.user.invalid.email=fake@fake.com
 test.user.invalid.password=123password
 ```
-* Add an [environment.properties](https://github.com/bodom0015/selenium-test-harness#environment.properties) file with paths to the appropriate binaries.
+* Add an `environment.properties` file with paths to the appropriate binaries
-  * The WebDriver binaries themselves can be downloaded [here](http://www.seleniumhq.org/download/).
+  * The WebDriver binaries themselves can be downloaded [here](http://www.seleniumhq.org/download/)
-  * Point the properties described [here](https://github.com/bodom0015/selenium-test-harness#environment.properties) to the location of the binaries downloaded.
+  * Point the properties in the file (described in more detail below) to the location of the binaries downloaded
   * For example, a finished `environment.properties` file (for Windows 7) might look like this:
 ```ini
 webdriver.chrome.driver=C:/full/path/to/chromedriver.exe